mosra/magnum-bindings/doc/python/magnum.math.rst

     ============================================

-    All vector classes are implicitly convertible from a tuple of correct size and type as well as any type implementing the buffer protocol, and these can be also converted back to lists using list comprehensions.
+    All vector classes are implicitly convertible from a tuple of correct size and type as well as from/to type implementing the buffer protocol, and these can be also converted back to lists using list comprehensions.
 This makes them fully compatible with `numpy.array`, so the following expressions are completely valid:

     ..
         >>> import numpy as np